- Live Rates

 Seattle is a very popular city.
 The online real estate database Zillow notes that Seattle is one of the most highly searched-for locations in the U.S. Many of those searching are coming from the pricey San Francisco Bay Area.
 Some of those are drawn by a combination of good job prospects in the tech industry and lower prices than the Bay Area and Silicon Valley.

-The effect of this migration into the city has been a sharp increase in prices; the median Seattle home price increased by 15.7% in 2015 and will increase by 6.9% in 2016, according to Zillow’s projections.
+The effect of this migration into the city has been a sharp increase in prices; the median Seattle home price declined -0.7% over the past year and Zillow predicts they will rise 3.9% within the next year.
 This is great news for current Seattle home owners, whose equity is increasing passively!

 The influx of new home buyers, together with current residents’ desire to stay in the area, has contributed to these rising home prices—and rising rents.
 What does this mean to the other current and prospective residents of Seattle?

 The change also means that renters and incoming buyers could soon be priced out of the housing market.
-A “typical” rental in Seattle is over $2,000—an increase of 9.7% from last year, the highest rate of increase in the nation.
+A “typical” rental in Seattle is over $2,139—an increase of 4% from last year.

-For renters considering a move to home ownership, waiting can be costly; today’s modest $500,000 starter home will likely bring $530,000 a year from today.
+For renters considering a move to home ownership, waiting can be costly; today’s $689,900 starter home will likely be $719,400 a year from today.
 Even if mortgage rates were to remain as low as they are today, that price increase alone will raise the monthly cost of the same home by nearly $200.
 If rates were to rise by just .25%, the difference in cost would rise to nearly $250 per month compared to the prices and rates today.

 The projected cost of rentals should cause some concern as well.
 Even though landlords don’t always ask for the maximum amount of rent the market will bear, renters should always be aware that the time will come when the landlord will either raise their rent to market prices or sell the property to take advantage of the appreciation their property has enjoyed.
 Neither scenario is an attractive one for renters.